 The program provides one-on-one and group tutorial services in a wide variety of 100 and 200, and to a lesser degree, 300 level courses for approximately 75 students during each semester.
-Undergraduate and graduate students are recruited to serve as SSS peer tutors through contacts with chairpersons and instructors in various academic departments, academic advising offices in each college, the University Volunteer Office, and Directors of each residence hall.
+Undergraduate and graduate students are recruited to serve as EAP peer tutors through contacts with chairpersons and instructors in various academic departments, academic advising offices in each college, the University Volunteer Office, and Directors of each residence hall.

 Individualized requests for tutorial services are submitted to the tutor coordinator, tutor/ student match sessions are conducted, and contractual agreements are forged between tutors and students.
 Students are generally allowed two hours of tutoring per week with additional tutoring hours afforded upon request.